NicoHood/HID/Readme.md

 ```
 Installation_path\hardware\arduino\cores\arduino
 ```
-**I strongly recommend to install the library like this.** You can use the normal way but this will only work for Uno/Mega.
+**I strongly recommend to install the library like this.** You can use the normal way but this will only works for Uno/Mega.
 To not get in conflict with the normal library installation you need to remove it from your normal library path, if you did so.
 Now you are able to use the library with all kind of Arduinos.
 The HID include and HID.begin() is optional for Leonardo/Micro but necessary for Uno/Mega.
+I'd recommend to use it every time so you can port the library from one to another device.

 #### Leonardo/Micro only
-**Edit HID_Reports.h to de/activate usb functions.** Each function will take some flash, so if you want to save flah deactivate everything you dont need.
+**Edit HID_Reports.h to de/activate usb functions.** Each function will take some flash, so if you want to save flash deactivate everything you dont need.
 By default Mouse, Keyboard, Media, System, Gamepad1 is activated.
 You cannot use more than 255 bytes HID report on the leonardo/micro.
 The number after each definition tells you the size of each report.